deavmi/homepage/content/blog/guillotine.md

 In any case it was D's runtime most likely signalling some signal like `SET-t..._LIMIT_` and a `...+1` version (I cannot recall but presumably for pausing so it could do a GC sweep).

-I do plan to move to a Hoarian system in the near future and will most likely make `libsnooze` effectively wrap around D's `core.sync.condition` code which provides it. `libsnooze`  isn't bad at all but there are some interesting by products by doing the `pipe`-trick, such as multiple notifies (say `n`-many) meaning each successive `wait()` would wake `n` times when instead many notifies shouldn't do that if the notified thread was awoken from the first call.
+I do plan to move to a Hoarian system in the near future and will most likely make `libsnooze` effectively wrap around D's `core.sync.condition` code which provides it. `libsnooze`  isn't bad at all but there are some interesting side-effects by doing the `pipe`-trick, such as multiple notifies (say `n`-many) meaning each successive `wait()` would wake `n` times when instead many notifies shouldn't do that if the notified thread was awoken from the first call.
 This isn't bad, depends on how you use libsnooze but it can cause unneeded cycles.
 Anyways, I digress.

 ---